jdunkerley/jdunkerley/enso-getting-started-parsing-selecting/post.md

 ![Table Info](./table-info.gif)

 Let's start by taking a look at the structure of the data.
 We can do this using the `info` function on the first node.
-To add this node, select the first node and press Return or drag out from the bottom of that node.
+To add this node, select the first node and press Return or drag out from the bottom of the first node.
 Then, in the new node, type `info` or choose it from the component browser.
 This function returns a new table containing the metadata about the table.
 In this case:

 Column | Items Count | Value Type
 ---|---|---